Notebird-App/breeze-chms/README.md

 key=YOURAPIKEY
 ```

 This let's you properly run the tests via [Jest](https://jestjs.io/).
 However, they might fail at first because they rely on a couple custom profile fields to be present in your account.
-So you can add `Service` and `Room Number` in your Breeze account as custom text fields. _(You can remove these later if you wish)_
+So you can add `Anniversary`, `Date joined`, `Service`, and `Room Number` in your Breeze account as custom text fields. _(You can remove these later if you wish)_

 ## Versioning